 - you will be asked to confirm you agree to the search procedure

-- if you decline you will be asked to leave the building and you will need to contact HMCTS and legal counsel by phone
+- if you decline you will be asked to leave the building and you will need to contact us or your legal representative by phone

-This is consistent with the government’s coronavirus advice.
+This is consistent with the government’s COVID-19 advice.

 Social distancing within the building

-We have put in place arrangements to help you maintain a 2m distance.
-These will vary for the different buildings depending on layout but might include our staff:
+We have put in place arrangements to help you maintain social distancing in line with government guidance.
+Measures will vary for the different buildings depending on layout.
+Our staff may:

-- advising you to leave empty seats between you and other people in the waiting area.
-You can help by making sure you do
+- advise you to leave empty seats between you and other people in the waiting area

-- restricting the number of people using the toilets/washrooms at any given point in time.
-You can help by keeping a 2m distance if there is a queue
+- restrict the number of people using the toilets/washrooms at any given point in time

-- advising when you can enter or leave courtrooms, to avoid cross-traffic in the doors and to restrict the number of people in court in the public galleries at any point in time
+- advise when you can enter or leave courtrooms, to avoid cross-traffic in the doors and to restrict the number of people in court in the public galleries at any point in time

-- reminding you to keep a 2m distance, for instance going in and out of courtrooms
+- remind you to keep stay socially distanced, for instance going in and out of courtrooms

-Please follow any local arrangements inside the court building and remember to keep a 2m distance from other people wherever possible.
+- follow any local arrangements inside the court building

-You must not come to court if you have symptoms of coronavirus, or are self-isolating because you live with someone that does.
+You must not come to court if you have COVID-19 symptoms , or are self-isolating.

 Wear a face covering